Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Confirm the storm window

-If the inspection supports storm-related wind damage, you can file a claim and request an adjuster inspection.
-Save the claim number, contacts, and scheduled dates.
+Once the inspection supports storm-related damage, file the claim and keep the claim number, carrier contacts, and scheduled inspection dates organized.

-The adjuster evaluates affected slopes and evidence.
-Labeled photos, slope mapping, and a concise summary help the conversation stay focused on documented wind indicators rather than generalized “wear & tear” assumptions.
+Labeled photos, slope mapping, and a concise summary keep the adjuster conversation focused on documented wind indicators rather than general statements or assumptions.

 If covered damage is confirmed, the carrier issues a scope and estimate.
-If the scope seems incomplete (or assumes repairs that won’t restore performance), a supplemental review may be needed depending on what was missed and what the policy allows.
+If important line items are missing or the proposed repair path will not restore pre-loss performance, a supplemental review may be needed.

 What Adjusters Look For After Wind Damage